As the coronavirus pandemic continues to change the way we work and live, we’re all trying to navigate our way through these uncertain times.

 We deliver our malts to many of our craft customers through 3rd party hauliers.
-In the event of any significant disruption to this arrangement we do have the contingency to use our
+In the event of any significant disruption to this arrangement, we do have the contingency to use our

 own fleet of vehicles.

 We’re reaching out to our customer every day by phone and video call, and overwhelmingly what we’re hearing is that the trade needs flexibility.
 That’s why we’ve reduced our minimum order quantity for UK customers from one tonne (40 bags on a pallet) to one half tonne (20 bags on a pallet) of any mixture of malt required.
-We’ve also absorbing the additional cost of transport.
+We’ve also absorbed the additional cost of transport.
 We’ve done this to ensure every brewery in the UK can order just what they need without additional strain on their finances.

 We want to do everything we possibly can to support our customers.
 If you’re having trouble making payments, please reach out to us immediately.
 Based on your current situation, we may be able to help with payment terms.
 We’re willing to do whatever we possibly can to help support you during these times.

 Our entire ethos at Crisp is to help our customers use our malt to produce the best beers and spirits possible.
 To that end, we launched our online webinars just a few days after lockdown started.
 We’re following those up with extensive blog posts on brewing topics.
-If you’ve got some downtime just then please take the opportunity register for some webinars.
+If you’ve got some downtime, then please take the opportunity to register for some webinars.
 You can also watch the previous ones online.

 Our sales team usually spend three or four days on the road visiting customers.
-While we can’t do this for now, we continue to offer technical support in the way we always did.
-If you need advice from our team then get in touch and we can arrange a video conference to address your issues.
+While we can’t do this, for now, we continue to offer technical support in the way we always did.
+If you need advice from our team, then get in touch, and we can arrange a video conference to address your issues.